MiliSii/HelloWorld/README.md

 Plugin execution Ids.

  For parent/child:
 POM file in Project root directory.
 Reference from child POM file which contains the same coordinates stated in parent POM.
 Child POM file refer the parent POM file using the <parent> tag.
-Child POM file inherits all dependencies and properties from the parent POM file. additionally, It also inherits subprojects dependencies.
+Child POM file inherits all dependencies and properties from the parent POM file.
+Additionally, It also inherits subprojects dependencies.